letoram/arcan/src/tools/waybridge/README.md

 				 waybridge.c - setup and allocation/routing
 				 boilerplate.c - structures and tables
          shmifevmap.c - translate from arcan -> bridge/client/surfaces

-Then each separate wayland protocol and subprotocol gets its own .c file for the part that responds to client events, but also intercepts some events destined for shmifevmap.
+				 wlimpl/* - subprotocol function implementations

+Some subprotocol implementations (those that call request\_surface) also attach separate event handlers that override the mapping done in shmifevmap.c.
 See also the part in the CMakeLists.txt that takes unstable protocols and generate implementation files.

 Ongoing Issues
 ====